LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 files.
 For static predicates, almost all Prolog compilers replace the old definitions with the new ones.
 However, for dynamic predicates, the behavior depends on the Prolog compiler.
-Most compilers replace the old definitions but some of them simply append the new ones, which usually leads to trouble.
+Most compilers replace the old definitions, but some of them simply append the new ones, which usually leads to trouble.
 See the compatibility notes for the backend Prolog compiler you intend to use for more information.
 There is an additional potential problem when using multi-threading programming.
 Reloading a